PecPocket/PecPocket/backend/Backend Documentation.md

     returns -
     {
-        "code" : 200
+        "code" : x
     }
-    for successful updation
+    x -> 406 if auth of given SID does not exist x -> 200 if auth successfully deleted